GiorgiaFaccanoni/Models-for-the-classification-of-smoking-subjects/README.md

 # Models-for-the-classification-of-smoking-subjects
 This study presents a classification analysis aiming to identify, based on biological values, which individuals in the Korean NHIS healthcare system are smokers.
 Several data mining classification methods were tested, including logistic regression, K-nearest neighbors, and Random Forest.
+## Overview
+Smoking is a common habit among many people; however, it is one of the leading causes of various diseases, some more severe than others.
+After age, smoking is the most important risk factor for cardiovascular diseases.
+A smoker’s life expectancy is eight years shorter than that of a non-smoker.
+Moreover, smokers have twice the risk of heart attack and ten times the risk of lung and laryngeal cancer compared to non-smokers.

+For organizations managing healthcare systems, knowing a person’s smoking status is important, as it can lead to increased healthcare costs.
+An example of this issue was presented in 2014 by the National Health Insurance Service (NHIS), the single national insurance system in South Korea.
+The organization filed a lawsuit against KT&G, the main Korean tobacco producer, seeking compensation of 53.3 billion won for the treatment costs of patients with lung and laryngeal cancer.
+Consequently, NHIS collected various information about their clients, including their smoking status.

+Our analysis aims to provide a classification model capable of predicting the smoking status of new subjects based on certain biological values, enabling NHIS to estimate the number of smokers among their clients.
+To build this model, we used key classification methods such as logistic regression, K-Nearest Neighbors, and Random Forest, achieving the most efficient model with Random Forest.